codepath/compsci_guides/heaps/heaps.md

 | Creating a heap from a list         | O(n)     |

 ## Key takeaways
-* Heaps are especially useful when for getting the largest or smallest elements, and in situations where you donât care about fast lookup, delete, or search.
+* Heaps are especially useful when for getting the largest or smallest elements, and in situations where you don't care about fast lookup, delete, or search.
 * Heaps are especially useful for questions that involve getting the x-largest or x-smallest elements of some data set.
 * Building a heap only takes O(n) time, so you can potentially optimize a solution by building a heap from a list instead of running insertion n times to create the heap.